 A project manager has to face many difficult situations to accomplish these works.
-In fact, the job responsibilities of a project manager range from invisible activities like building up team morale to highly visible customer presentations.
-Most of the managers take responsibility for writing the project proposal, project cost estimation, scheduling, project staffing, software process tailoring, project monitoring and control, software configuration management, risk management, managerial report writing and presentation and interfacing with clients.
+The job responsibilities of a project manager range from invisible activities like building up team morale to highly visible customer presentations.
+Most of the managers take responsibility for writing the project proposal, project cost estimation, scheduling, project staffing, software process tailoring, project monitoring and control, software configuration management, risk management, managerial report writing, and presentation, and interfacing with clients.

 - Project planning

 Project planning is undertaken immediately after the feasibility study phase and before the starting of the requirement analysis and specification phase.
 Once a project is feasible, Software project managers start project planning.
 Project planning is completed before any development phase starts.

 - Project planning involves estimating several characteristics of a project and then plan the project activities based on these estimations.